Lester L. Laminack

 Snow Day!

 Piling under warm blankets.
 Sipping hot chocolate in snowman mugs.
 Building a snow fort and stacking up a zillion snowballs inside.
-Scene after snow scene reveals how a pair of siblings, withe their father in tow, would make the most of their day off.
+Scene after snow scene reveals how a pair of siblings, with their father in tow, would make the most of their day off.

-But when the family wakes up the next morning, the story takes an unexpected twist...Young readers won't be the only ones who delight in the surprise ending in this thoroughly original spin on a familiar childhood scenario. [from the flap copy of Snow Day!]
+But when the family wakes up the next morning, the story takes an unexpected twist...Young readers won't be the only ones who delight in the surprise ending in this thoroughly original spin on a familiar childhood scenario.

 Jake's 100th Day of School

-The 100th Day of School is a BIG event for young children everywhere.
+The 100th Day of School is a big event for young children everywhere.
 And Jake, like most children has been working on his very special collection for a long time.
 But in the excitement of the big day Jake rushes out to catch the bus and leaves something very important behind.
 Find out how a very caring principal helps save the day.
 And watch for a surprise visitor who comes along with Jake's grandma, a visitor who just loves the number 100!
 This story of caring, creativity and community is a perfect read for the 100th day and all year long.
 Plus the endpapers have a bit of counting for readers.

 Saturdays and Teacakes